 The module is specifically configured such that its only operational mode is the FIPS approved mode.
+A Crypto officer must still ensure the cryptographic module operates in the FIPS approved mode.
 Crypto officers can view the module front panel Secure LED that is steady green when the module is in FIPS mode.
 FIPS mode status may also be queried from the management application.
 Operators may run the power-on self test on-demand by power-cycling the module.

 Each encryptor must have a unique Network Certificate (NC) issued under a common Security Management Center (SMC).
 During key exchange, communicating modules mutually authenticate one another by exchanging Network Certificates in digitally signed messages.
 The module cannot build a secure connection with a remote module that does not have a valid Network Certificate.
-Moreover, the module cannot establish any connections unless it has been issued a valid NC.
+Moreover, the module cannot establish any connections connection unless it has been issued a valid NC.
 This mode of operation requires a common Security Management Center to issue Network Certificates to all modules that will communicate securely.